-A lot has been written about solo travelling.
-Travellers from around the world have been doing this for decades.
-Chasing the unknown, all under the company of their own solitude.
+People have been solo travelling the world for decades – chasing the unknown, all under the company of their own solitude.
 There is some excitement in it.
 Some addiction.
-Feeling a bout of the jitters while planning where to head next – is a kind of adventure in itself.
+Feeling a bout of the jitters while planning where to head next, without having anyone to hold you back or someone to count on, is a kind of adventure in itself!